huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 ```

 The reasons is because in Angular 2 we can define template variables.
 You do this by adding a #variablename attribute
 to the element.
-As you can see we created a newSubTask template element that holds the input value for the input field.
+As you can see we created a newSubTask template variable that holds the input value for the input field.
 We then pass this to the add function and reset it on the click event.
+We no longer have the need to create class variables
+just for passing data from the template to the Directive/Component.

 <br>